KUHM-TV

-KUHM-TV, virtual channel 10 (UHF digital channel 29), is a Public Broadcasting Service (PBS) member television station licensed to Helena, Montana, United States.
-Owned by Montana State University (MSU), the station is operated as part of the Montana PBS state network (a joint venture with the University of Montana (UM)).
+KUHM-TV (channel 10) is a PBS member television station in Helena, Montana, United States.
+Owned by Montana State University (MSU), it is operated as part of the Montana PBS state network (a joint venture with the University of Montana (UM)).
 KUHM-TV's transmitter is located on Hogback Mountain; master control and internal operations are based at the network's headquarters in the Visual Communications Building on the MSU campus in Bozeman.

 History

 The station was originally granted its construction permit on July 23, 1996; on September 16, it was assigned the call letters KAQR.
-On October 1, 1997, the station changed its call letters to KBCC; on March 27, 1998, channel 10 took on the KMTF call sign which had been used prior in the central California region.
+On October 1, 1997, the station changed its call letters to KBCC; on March 27, 1998, channel 10 took on the KMTF call sign.
 On August 15, 1998, the station started broadcasting as the local Fox affiliate; KMTF also had a secondary affiliation with UPN.
 On July 1, 2001, due to low ratings and revenue, the station dropped the Fox affiliation and became an affiliate of Pax TV; area cable systems quickly added Foxnet to their lineups to continue carrying Fox programming.
 After KMTF's affiliation agreement with Pax TV expired in July 2005, the station switched to The WB; the switch made Helena the eighth market in which The WB 100+ Station Group (a predominantly cable-only service that brought WB programming to smaller markets) was seen on an over-the-air station.
 In September 2006, KMTF became the affiliate for The CW and become part of The CW Plus, the successor of The WB 100+ Station Group.